eciggaar/chatbot-lab/README.md

 ![Select region][17]

+Click **Deploy** to start the deployment.
+You can track the deployment by clicking the Delivery Pipeline tile in the toolchain.

+![Select delivery pipeline][18]

+Once the **Deploy Stage** is also successfully completed, select the URL to view your app.

+![View app][19]

-**Congratulations!!** You built your own bot in a snap!! :smiley: :smiley:
+**Congratulations!!** You've built your own bot in a snap!! :smiley: :smiley:

 [1]: https://github.com/eciggaar/chatbot-lab/blob/master/readmeimages/create-service.png?raw=true
 [2]: https://github.com/eciggaar/chatbot-lab/blob/master/readmeimages/launch-tool.png?raw=true